koacow/predicting-small-business-performance/README.md

 ## Data Sources

+Download the required data from the links provided below.

 The dataset includes millions of records across multiple tables from the Yelp dataset (https://business.yelp.com/data/resources/open-dataset/) such as:
 - business.json – Business metadata (location, category, attributes, average rating)
 - review.json – User reviews and star ratings